St Peter's Catholic School, Bournemouth: Independent Grammar School

 From the time of the first De La Salle headmaster, Brother Bernard Brady in 1947, until 1980, under Brother Bernard Hayward, St. Peters was a fee-paying independent grammar school for day and boarding pupils, that together with Boscombe Convent School, served the Bournemouth, Christchurch, surrounding area and beyond, particularly the Catholic community, though other religious faiths were also accepted.
-During this time, the De La Salle brothers improved, enlarged and ran the school; thirty years later numbers had increased to nearly 800 pupils across the school from 8–18 years of age.
+During this time, the De La Salle brothers improved, enlarged and ran the school; thirty years later numbers had increased to nearly 800 pupils across the school from 8–18 years of age, which included 5 boarding houses for boarders.
 In 1973 it sent nearly 14% of its graduating Sixth Form students to Oxford and Cambridge.

 Under the headmastership of Brother Alan Maurice, the school became a member of the Headmasters' and Headmistresses' Conference (HMC) association of public schools.
 Boaters were allowed to be worn by Sixth Form students, and boarders wore grey suits instead of the normal weekday blue on Sundays when going to Mass and Benediction.
 One pupil, Robert Pidgeon, was recorded in the Guinness Book of Records for passing 13 O levels at grade A in one sitting in 1975; later passing three A levels at grade A and two S levels.

 Following a trend set by many independent boys' schools, and first begun by Marlborough College in 1968, girls were admitted in 1970 in small numbers, initially into the sixth form and then in subsequent year groups from 1978 onwards.
 Those wishing to follow a mainly science-based course of study were admitted to A Level, beginning the trend towards co-educational teaching in the school.
 The school did not become fully co-educational until the Autumn of 1980.

 After the reorganisation of local education and the changes made by the Labour government in 1974, St Peter's, St Thomas More and Boscombe Convent schools were combined and integrated, with a notice of intent published on 13 October 1978, followed in 1980 by the merging of Boscombe Convent and St Thomas More, and all schools combined on the one site with the name of St Peter's by 1986.